Skip to main content

 SHOULD YOU ADD SAUNA TIME TO YOUR GYM ROUTINE?

-If you’ve never given much thought to the gym sauna, it might be time to give it a try.
-Anchoring is a powerful technique to add good habits to your life.
+Then it might be time to give it a try.
+Anchoring is a powerful technique for instilling good habits in your life.
 By spending time in the sauna room after each workout, you can anchor this new, positive habit.
-Enjoy your sauna fitness benefits by finding a gym with a sauna near you.

 Related posts